Contents

 Why you can trust us

-Rob started his IT marketing career with Silicon Graphics in Switzerland, performing strongly in various marketing management roles for almost 10 years.
-In the next 10 years, Rob also held various marketing management positions in JBoss, Red Hat, and Pentaho ensuring market share growth for these well-known companies.
-He is a graduate of Plymouth University and holds an Honours Digital Media and Communications degree.
+Rob began his IT marketing career with Silicon Graphics in Switzerland, performing strongly in various marketing management roles for almost 10 years.
+Rob then spent 10 years in various marketing management positions in JBoss, Red Hat, and Pentaho, ensuring market share growth for these well-known companies.
+He is a graduate of Plymouth University and holds an Honours degree in Digital Media and Communications.